Complete Guide to Halloween in Orlando

 Screamin' Green Hauntoween, The Crayola Experience

-Better yet, from the safety of the Florida Mall, you’ll find an attraction which is the biggest, brightest and boldest of things to do outside of the theme parks
+Better yet, from the safety of the Florida Mall, you’ll find an attraction that is the biggest, brightest, and boldest thing to do outside the theme parks.

-In fact, you might just find your favourite Halloween event at the Screamin' Green Hauntoween at The Crayola Experience, from 20th September to 31st October.
-Tailored towards crafty and creative kids, they can dig in and get their hands dirty crafting their very own mummy, painting a pumpkin, or conjuring a stained glass bat.
+In fact, you might just find your favourite Halloween event at the Screamin' Green Hauntoween at The Crayola Experience, from 19th September to 1st November 2026.
+Tailored towards crafty and creative kids, they can dig in and get their hands dirty painting a Halloween mask, crafting a paper pumpkin, or moulding their very own not-so-scary ghost.

 Screamin' Green Hauntoween happens from late September through the whole of October - ideal for a Florida holiday during the autumn half term.